Functions of the Nervous System

 Auditory association area - combines new auditory data with memories of previously encountered auditory stimuli

-Prefrontal area (Prefrontal cortex; Anterior Association Area) – recieves input from other association areas, is used for concentration, planning, persistence, complex problem solving, abstract ideas, judging the consequences of behavior, concern for others, conscience, and personality.
+Prefrontal area (cortex) – recieves input from other association areas, is used for concentration, planning, complex problem solving, judging the consequences of behavior.

 Damage to these areas can completely change personality traits.